cotarr/collab-iot-device/README.md

 The use of a user login and password is impractical for security reasons, because each of multiple devices would need to store the user's password.
 OAuth2 allows IOT devices operate under their own authority without a user.
-Oauth2 supports a token grant type called "Client Credentials&quot grant.
+Oauth2 supports a token grant type called "Client Credentials" grant.
 This type of token is sometimes called a machine token, as opposed to a user token.
 Before an IOT device can use this method, a client record must be created in the oauth2 authorization server.
 The client_id and client_secret are then